Vardhanchaganti/10000_Coders_command_line_arguments/README.md

 And for those who wish to go ahead and own it!

-You can use the class files to run the programs and the java files to go through the code I appreciate going throught= the output_imgs
+You can use the class files to run the programs and the java files to go through the code I appreciate going through the the output_imgs

 [Karunakar Pusuluri](https://github.com/KARUNAKARPUSULURI)